Big Brothers Big Sisters of Middle Tennessee

 - Build healthy relationships with youth in 1:1 matches to promote positive development,

-- Utilizing both 1:1 and group mentoring, supports youth’s attendance, academic performance, and behavior in school.
+- Utilizing both 1:1 and group mentoring supports youth’s ethnic identity, relationship building, leadership and skills training, and self-advocacy.

-- Engage with each Little in a 1:1 match weekly in person or via virtual mentoring platforms.
+- Engage with each Little in a 1:1 match biweekly in person or via virtual mentoring platforms.

 - Find ways to cultivate and amplify youth voices within your group and mentoring.

-- Facilitate safe, entertaining, and engaging groups following the Rites of Passage curriculum.
+- Facilitate safe and engaging groups following the #GOALS curriculum.

-- Engage in professional development according to development needs identified by BBBSMT staff, MNPS Staff, and self-evaluation.
+- Engage in professional development according to development needs identified by BBBSMT staff and MBK Nashville staff.

-- Participate in monthly mentoring with BBBSMT staff
+- Participate in monthly professional mentoring with BBBSMT staff

 - Be a supportive, positive role model.